6 SEO-focused Content Marketing Trends to Capitalise on in 2023

 1. Content optimization for user intent

 Google is one of the primary channels for content marketing which justifies the importance of SEO in every content marketing strategy.
 However, without understanding what your users are searching for, optimizing your content for ranking and driving traffic to the website is challenging.

-User intent is identifying and recognizing the intent with which a user types in a search query.
+User intent identifies and recognizes the intent with which a user types in a search query.
 Since Google is committed to presenting the best search results to a user, their intent largely determines the websites displayed on the Search Engine Results Page (SERP).

 Gone are the days when manipulative SEO tactics, keyword stuffing, and smart moves could help you rank better.
-Today, Google is smarter than ever, so to get an edge over other competitors in your niche, optimizing your content for user intent is a need, more than a choice.
+Today, Google is smarter than ever, so optimizing your content for user intent is a need, more than a choice, to get an edge over other competitors in your niche.

 Here's how you can do it: